 Approver: the person responsible for deciding whether the submitted deliverable should be approved or not.
 An approval process may involve multiple approvers, so the approval process must also determine whether approvals/reviews should happen in sequence or in parallel between different approvers.

 Timeline: the approval process must have set deadlines to ensure efficiency.
 A limitation on the number of revisions allowed may also be necessary.

 Access control: if the approval process involves multiple approvers, it's crucial to establish different permission levels for each: who can approve/reject, who can make edits, who can sign-off the project, etc.

 Audit trail: it's crucial to record every step of the approval process to maintain transparency and accountability of all parties involved in the process.
 A proper audit trail is essential in resolving conflicts and disputes, which are common in most approval processes.

 It's worth noting that in some industries where clear audit trails are legal requirements, a complete record of the approval process must be maintained, including but not limited to a record of user comments/feedback, revision requests, versions of deliverables, and sign-offs.
-To do so, having a comprehensive workflow management software solution may be required.
+To do so, having a comprehensive workflow management software solution or business process management software system may be required.

 How To Create a Standardized Approval Process